-Production units will be divided into two categories: small (< 100 trees) and big (> 100 trees).
+Production units will then be divided into two categories: small (< average trees) and big (> average trees).
 The sample will be created by taking the square root of the total.
 This number will then be applied to the ratio of the small/big farms versus the total, with only $\frac{1}{2}$ the square root being applied to the small ratio.